meilisearch/documentation/learn/security/tenant_tokens.md

 The expiry date must be a UNIX timestamp or `null`.
 Additionally, a token's expiration date cannot exceed its parent API key's expiration date.
 For example, if an API key is set to expire on 2022-10-15, a token generated with that API key cannot be set to expire on 2022-10-16.

 Setting a token expiry date is optional, but recommended.
-Tokens without an expiry date are never expire and can be used indefinitely as long as its parent API key remains valid.
+A token without an expiry date never expires and can be used indefinitely as long as its parent API key remains valid.

 ::: danger
 The only way to revoke a token without an expiry date is to [delete](/reference/api/keys.md#delete-a-key) its parent API key.